 Thank you so much Phil!

 I don't have anybody who would come with mw unfortunately.
 My only other option is to go with a travel agency such as STA Travel or Round the World Experts.
-Do you think this would improve the situation or if I'm in a group clearly of tourists, then I would be even more a target? over 6 years agoAnswered by Giulia via WorldNomads.com
+Do you think this would improve the situation or if I'm in a group clearly of tourists, then I would be even more a target? almost 7 years agoAnswered by Giulia via WorldNomads.com

 Thank you roundabout!!

-I will certainly follow your advice! over 6 years agoAnswered by Giulia via WorldNomads.com
+I will certainly follow your advice! almost 7 years agoAnswered by Giulia via WorldNomads.com